 - Alcoholism Treatment Near Me

 Get Your Life Back

 Addiction is a disease.
 It is life-altering for those struggling with it and those with a loved one battling it.
 Addiction is not a flaw in your character.
 It is a physical demand from the body to use a substance it has become dependent on.
-You have to commit to your decision now and save your life or a loved one.
+You must commit to your decision and save your life or a loved one.

 The root causes of addiction often run very deep.
 They may have stemmed from various relationships or life events.
-As mentioned previously, blaming one person or another is not helpful, but talking openly about the issue and working to resolve it is paramount.
+Blaming one person or another is not helpful, but talking openly about the issue and working to resolve it is paramount.
 Family members can and should join their loved ones in the recovery journey.

-Addiction may be a family disease, but when working together the family can play a major role in supporting recovery.
+Addiction may be a family disease, but when working together, the family can play a significant role in supporting recovery.
 The addiction cycle can stop with you.
 As a part of the addiction treatment process, family members will have an opportunity to get involved during the treatment process, and a lifetime of support is encouraged.